• Skip to primary navigation

 Here are a few reasons this dish makes a constant appearance on our dinner table –

-1. Easy Instant pot recipe – All you need to do is add all the ingredients to the pressure cooker and set the timer.
+1. Easy Instant Pot recipe – All you need to do is add all the ingredients to the pressure cooker and set the timer.

 2. The perfect balance of flavors – spicy and tangy with a hint of sweetness.

-Did you know Rasam, also called molaghu tanni (or pepper water), is the inspiration behind mulligatawny soup?
+Fun fact: Did you know Rasam, also called molaghu tanni (or pepper water), is the inspiration behind mulligatawny soup?

 Instant Pot filled with Rasam